 Hearing my mom screaming something outside the door to my dad, I knew it wasn't good.
 I ran up the stairs to see Mom pointing vigorously out the back door at something.
 "Something's got the duck!" she screamed.
 I jumped out the back door and ran to where my dad was just standing by the edge of the pond staring and looking furious.
 One of our 7 week old ducklings was floating upside down with the flesh stripped from it's neck and a turtle head the size of goose egg disappearing in a mud cloud.
 "It's that snapper," he mumbled.
 "Where's your fish net?"
 Although my fishing net probably couldn't catch something that was 15 pounds and cement jaws, it was worth a shot.
 I got the net and came back.
 My dad was still staring at the mass of algae not far from shore.
 We waited with the net for about twenty minutes.
 Twice, the same head appeared a couple inches from the surface and bobbed there for a few seconds to check it out.
 But after that second time, it probably figured that it couldn't finish its duck.

 That's just snappers for you.
 And we wondered where all of our ducklings that our ducks hatched went.
 Probably just more victims of our pond shark.
 It's just nature, but it would be nice if they could just go for all of the fish in the pond as opposed to our gorgeous ducks.
-There's
+There's no saying how old the turtle is since all of the resources that I'm finding are saying different things.
+Some are saying that wild snappers only live to 30 and others are talking around 100.
+Agreeing with the latter, I'd have to say that this turtle is close to twenty years old.

 Well, unless we want all of our ducklings to disappear, we'll have to figure out some way to catch those snappers... without harming them.
 We still want them in our area, just not in our pond eating our ducks.
 (We started with 14, now we're down to 8.)
 Then again, it wouldn't surprise us if the coyotes are helping with those numbers.
 So if there is a way of catching them, we'll just relocate them to the creek where there are plenty of other snapper friends.